 This formula can be used for any situation.
 Only your imagination is the limit.

-You are now able to create reports for installed software by standardizing the custom labels.
-Be sure to keep an eye on the custom labels and inventoried software in Asset Intelligence.
-Any new versions detected by the system won’t be added automatically.
+You can now create reports for installed software by standardizing the custom labels.
+Be sure to monitor the custom labels and inventoried software in Asset Intelligence.
+The system will not automatically add any new versions detected.

 Asset Intelligence Blog Series